Debt Consolidation Care

 What is the role of a credit bureau?

-The credit bureau keeps record of the credit history of an individual.
-A credit bureau prepares an individual's credit report which contains every payment details involving that individual.
-The credit report also contains personal information of the individual such as, the name, residential address, official address, etc.
+The credit bureau keeps record of an individual's credit history.
+A credit bureau prepares an individual's credit report that contains every payment detail for that individual.
+A credit report also contains an individual's personal information such as, the name, residential address, official address, etc.

-There are 3 credit bureaus - Equifax, TransUnion and Experian which prepare the credit report.
-The credit bureaus receive information from the creditor/lenders, debt collection agencies, courts, etc. After receiving this information, the credit bureau compiles it into a credit report, which then reflects the creditworthiness of an individual.
-These reports are checked by the lenders at the time of extending credit.
+There are 3 credit bureaus - Equifax, TransUnion, and Experian that prepare credit reports.
+The credit bureaus receive information from creditors/lenders, debt collection agencies, courts, etc. After receiving this information, the credit bureau compiles it into a credit report, which then reflects the creditworthiness of an individual.
+These reports are checked by the lenders before they extend credit.

 Am I entitled to get a free credit report?

-Yes, you are entitled to get a free credit report every 12 months as laid down in Fair Credit Reporting Act (FCRA).
+Yes, you are entitled to get a free credit report every 12 months under the Fair Credit Reporting Act (FCRA).
 You can pull your credit report from the credit bureaus.

-How shall I order a free credit report?
+How can I order a free credit report?

-You can order a free credit report using 3 means:
+You can order a free credit report in 3 ways:

-• By visiting annualcreditreport.com which is a website established by the three credit bureaus to provide you with a copy of the credit report.
+• By visiting annualcreditreport.com that is a website established by the three credit bureaus to provide you with a copy of the credit report.

-• You can fill out the Annual Credit Report Request Form and mail it to the following address as well:
+• You can fill out the Annual Credit Report Request Form and mail it to the following address:

 Annual Credit Report Request Service